Here Comes the Night (Barry Manilow album)

-Here Comes the Night is the ninth studio album by singer-songwriter Barry Manilow.
+Here Comes the Night is the ninth studio album by singer-songwriter Barry Manilow, released in 1982 by Arista Records.
+The United Kingdom release went by the title I Wanna Do It With You.
+It received a Gold certification from the RIAA.
 The album was recorded at Sound City Recording Studios in Van Nuys, California.
-The United Kingdom release went by the title I Wanna Do It With You.
-It was released in 1982, and it scored Gold.

 The album has yet to be released on CD in the US, but has had 2 CD releases in Japan: one was a 1987 incarnation that included a remix of "Oh Julie" (with added background vocals and additional instrumentation), and then in 1994, a new reissue came out in Japan that contained the original mix of "Oh Julie", as released in the US in 1982 on both EP and 45.

-The album contains three charting singles: "Memory" #8(A/C) / #39(pop), "Some Kind of Friend" #4(A/C) / #26(pop) and "Oh.
-Julie" #24(A/C) / #38(pop) which was found on the UK cassette version as a bonus track.
+The album contains three charting singles in the US: "Memory" (#8 US AC, #39 US), "Some Kind of Friend" (#4 US AC, #26 US), and "Oh Julie" (#24 US AC, #38 US), which was found on the UK cassette version as a bonus track, plus the UK top ten track "I Wanna Do it with You".